 Figure 1 shows an optional clock doubler ("x2" block) following the crystal driver block.
-The doubler, which is enabled by setting MCR2.DBL=1, can be used to double the frequency of the internal crystal driver circuit or a 20MHz to 78.125MHz clock signal on the XA pin.
+This XA doubler, which is enabled by setting MCR2.DBL=1, can be used to double the frequency of the internal crystal driver circuit or a 20MHz to 78.125MHz clock signal on the XA pin.
 For input clock frequencies from 25MHz to 78.125MHz the duty cycle of the signal can be anywhere in the 40% to 60% range.
 For input clock frequencies from 20MHz to 25MHz to 25MHz to 25MHz to 55% range.
-Figure 1 also shows an optional doubler at the input of the APLL.
-This APLL input doubler, which is enabled by setting ACR1.INDBL=1, can be used to double the frequency of any of the inputs.
+Figure 1 also shows an optional doubler at the input of each APLL.
+This APLL input doubler, which is enabled by setting ACR1.INDBL=1 for APLL1 or A2CR1.INDBL=1 for APLL2, can be used to double the frequency of any of the inputs.
 The following table shows scenarios when the clock doubler can be used.

 Scenario With Crystal With XO or Clock Signal

 APLL, Integer Multiply Yes Maybe

 APLL, Fractional Multiply Yes Yes

 NCO Yes Yes

 Spread-Spectrum Yes Yes

-APLL bypass path or Path 2 No No
+APLL bypass path No No